| Advanced Object-Oriented Programming | - Understand and explain the basic terms and programming concepts used in the OOP paradigm

 naming conventions: naming styles, recommendations

-- Employ the PEP 257 guidelines, conventions, and best practices
+programming recommendations - Employ the PEP 257 guidelines, conventions, and best practices

 docstrings: rationale, usage